coinpaprika/echo-http-cache/README.md

 `go get github.com/coinpaprika/echo-http-cache`

 ### Usage
 This is an example of use with the memory adapter:
+Other example available at [example](./example/main.go) can by run by `go run ./example/main.go`

 ```go
 package main